Personalization in B2B Ecommerce: How Can This Be Implemented in Practical Terms?

 Product catalogs and lists

 B2B companies often offer their customers completely different ranges of products, perhaps because they come from different sectors.
-Or suppliers might even develop individual product ranges for individual manufacturers.
+Suppliers might even develop individual product ranges for individual manufacturers.
 This must also be reflected in the online shop or procurement solution.

-In addition, B2B buyers must be able to create their own product lists: Perhaps for consumables that they reorder time and again, or for spare parts that fit a specific machine.
-Equally, they need easy access to the right information about the individual products, so that they don't have to keep searching for it.
+In addition, B2B buyers must be able to create their product lists: perhaps for consumables that they reorder time and again or for spare parts that fit a specific machine.
+Equally, they need easy access to the right information about the individual products so they don't have to keep searching for it.
 So-called list management is one of the core functions of B2B ecommerce solutions – and it can be correspondingly complex for large companies.

 Prices